Early Childhood Educators Scholarship Program

 - Applicants must have an active ECE Professional Qualifications Registry Number to be considered for the ECE Scholarship.
 If you do not have an active EEC PQ Registry Number, click here for the PQ Registry.

-The deadline to apply for the Early Childhood Educators Scholarship was June 1, 2016.
-Check back for a link to the 2017-2018 application and deadline information.
+The deadline to apply for the Early Childhood Educators Scholarship is June 1, 2017.

 For More Information